-Net Investment Return on Funds
+Net investment return on Funds

-As part of the Chair's Statement the Trustee is required to report on the net investment return achieved by the default funds and all other funds that the members are invested in.
-The net returns over the year to 31 March 2023 (this being the closest available to the year to 30 April 2023), and longer periods where available, are set out below.
+As part of the Chair's statement the Trustee is required to report on the net investment return achieved by the default funds and all other funds that the members are invested in.
+The net returns over the year to 31 March 2023 (this being the closest available to the year to 30 April 2023), and longer periods where available, was as set out below.